… that I am?

 Jesus often asked His disciples questions,

-… because Jesus knew what they knew!
+… although He knew what they knew!

 So why did Jesus ask His disciples questions?

 Well, let’s have a look at one of those questions,